manika7105/CODSOFT/README.md

 2.  **Run the script:**
     python RockPaperScissors.py

-3.  **Enter rock, paper, or scissors,** the computer will randomly choose, the result will be displayed with score tracking, and type **quit** to exit and see the final scores.
+3.  **Enter rock, paper, or scissors.** The computer will randomly choose, display the result, track scores, and type **quit** to exit and see the final scores.

 ## Project 5: Contact Book

 ### 📌 Task Overview:

-The Contact Book application is a simple yet powerful tool for storing, managing, and searching contacts efficiently.
-The goal of this project was to create a user-friendly system to handle contact details such as names, phone numbers, emails, and addresses.
+A Contact Book 📖 to store, manage, and search contacts efficiently.
+Users can add, view, update, and delete contacts.

 ### 🛠️ Features:

-✅ Add Contact – Allows users to store new contacts with all necessary details.
+✅ Add Contact – Store names, phone numbers, emails, and addresses.
-✅ View Contact List – Displays all saved contacts with names and phone numbers.
+✅ View Contact List – Displays all saved contacts.
-✅ Search Contact – Users can quickly find contacts by name or phone number.
+✅ Search Contact – Find contacts by name or phone number.
-✅ Update Contact – Enables editing and updating contact details.
+✅ Update Contact – Modify contact details.
-✅ Delete Contact – Provides an option to remove unwanted contacts.
+✅ Delete Contact – Remove unwanted contacts.
-✅ User-Friendly Interface – Ensures smooth navigation and easy interaction.

-This project helped me enhance my data handling, file storage, search algorithms, and CRUD operations in Python.
+✅ Interactive CLI – User-friendly command-line interface.

 ### 🔧 Technologies Used:

-* **Python:** For core program logic and execution.
+* **Python:** Core programming language.
-* **Lists and Dictionaries:** Stores and manages contact details.
+* **Lists & Dictionaries:** Stores contact details.
-* **User Input Handling:** Uses ```input()``` to add, search, update, and delete contacts.
+* **User Input Handling:** Uses ```input()``` to  interact with users.
-* **Conditional Statements:** ```if-elif-else``` for menu-driven functionality.
+* **Conditional Statements:** ```if-elif-else``` for functionality.
 * **Looping:** ```while True``` keeps the application running until the user exits.

 ### 🚀 How to Run: